Definition of Equity Swaps

 There are three types of equity swap contracts as below:

-- Fixed interest rate swap: In this type of contract, you pay on the basis of fixed interest rate and receive the returns on equity.
+- Fixed interest rate swap: In this type of contract, you pay based on a fixed interest rate and receive the returns on equity.

-- Floating interest rate swap: In such type of equity swap contract, you pay on the basis of floating interest rate and receive the returns on equity.
+- Floating interest rate swap: In such type of equity swap contract, you pay based on the floating interest rate and receive the returns on equity.

-- Equity vs equity: In such equity swap contracts, you pay returns on one particular equity and receive returns on some another equity.
+- Equity vs equity: In such equity swap contracts, you pay returns on one particular equity and receive returns on another.

 Applications of Equity Swaps

-Generally, equity swaps are entered to avoid transaction costs, limitation on leverage, or to avoid local dividend taxes.
-But besides these benefits, equity swaps also give benefits such as:
+Generally, equity swaps enter to avoid transaction costs, limitation on leverage, or avoid local dividend taxes.
+But besides these benefits also give benefits such as:

-- Usually, an investor loses possession of shares once the shares are sold, but by using the equity swap, an investor can pass out the negative returns on the equity position without having to lose the voting right or the possession of the share.
+- Usually, an investor loses possession of shares once the shares are sold.
+Still, using the equity swap, an investor can pass out the negative returns on the equity position without losing the voting right or the possession of the share.

-- Equity swap enables investors to receive interest from such shares which are not available for them due to legal issues.
+- Equity swap enables investors to receive interest from unavailable shares due to legal issues.

 Equity Swap Valuation

-The net present value of future cash flows being netted off against each other is the value of the swap.
-Originally the values of these two cash flows are equal to zero, but once they are traded, they can either get positive or negative, which is directly dependent upon the underlying variables.
+The net present value of future cash flows being netted against each other is the value of the swap.
+Originally the values of these two cash flows are equal to zero, but once they trade, they can either get positive or negative, directly dependent upon the underlying variables.

-In the equity swaps, the first leg, which is known as the floating leg, is being valued by deteriorating it into a forwarding rate agreement; after that, to value them, the implied forward rates are being used in the zero-coupon curve.
-The other leg, which is called the ‘equity leg’, is based on stock market stock’s performance, stock market index.
+In equity swaps, the first leg, known as the floating leg, is valued by deteriorating it into a forwarding rate agreement; after that, the implied forward rates use in the zero-coupon curve to value them.
+The other leg, called the ‘equity leg’, is based on the stock market stock’s performance, the stock market index.
 Techniques of option pricing price the equity leg.
-Once both of these legs are valued, the value of the equity swap can easily be computed by netting off both.
+Once both legs are valued, the value of the equity swap can easily be computed by netting off both.

 Advantages